ray-project/ray/doc/source/cluster/cloud.rst

               -Dray.address=<address> \
               <classname> <args>

+    .. note:: Specifying ``auto`` as the address hasn't been implemented in Java yet.
+You need to provide the actual address.
+You can find the address of the server from the output of the ``ray up`` command.

   .. group-tab:: C++

     You need to add the ``RAY_ADDRESS`` env var to your command line (like ``RAY_ADDRESS=...``).